 The principled partnership approach frequently referred to in Ko Aotearoa Tēnei could indeed work for Māori and the Crown to co-develop legislation, policies, programmes, and funding to actively protect mātauranga.
-But it would not work, for instance, to assert Crown control over tangible or intangible manifestations of matauranga Māori.
-This approach would also not work for the Crown engaging in other matauranga activities, such as codifying tikanga or opening access to the mātauranga of indigenous flora and fauna without first including measures to safeguard the rights and responsibilities of kaitiaki, including their tino rangatiratanga rights and their ongoing relationship with indigenous flora and fauna.
+But it would not work, for instance, to assert Crown control over tangible or intangible manifestations of mātauranga Māori.
+This approach would also not work for the Crown engaging in other mātauranga activities, such as codifying tikanga or opening access to the mātauranga of indigenous flora and fauna without first including measures to safeguard the rights and responsibilities of kaitiaki, including their tino rangatiratanga rights and their ongoing relationship with indigenous flora and fauna.

 In this sense, the Crown certainly does not control mātauranga.
-It does however consistently demonstrate controlling behaviours with regards to the matauranga it holds in trust in national collections.
-A focus on active protection would re-orient many of the existing policies, programmes, and funding from collecting, curating, and classifying as in-house activities to connecting, collaborating, and co-creating.76 not also form the basis of the Crown's response, The Treaty must be considered as a whole and no article of the Treaty stands apart from the others.36
+It does however consistently demonstrate controlling behaviours with regards to the mātauranga it holds in trust in national collections.
+A focus on active protection would re-orient many of the existing policies, programmes, and funding from collecting, curating, and classifying as in-house activities to connecting, collaborating, and co-creating.
+A focus on the principle of active protection should guide the Crown's engagement in mātauranga.
+This does not mean that the other Treaty principles alongside the Treaty articles themselves should not also form the basis of the Crown's response, The Treaty must be considered as a whole and no article of the Treaty stands apart from the others.